 DID YOU EVER WISH THAT YOU COULD GO BACK IN TIME to thank someone who truly changed your life ?
-Well, I wanted to do just that very thing, and went back over 50 years to accomplish it.
+Well, I wanted to do just that very thing, and went back 54 years to accomplish it.
 But, we're getting ahead of the story...

-That October, 1953, issue of HONK ! with DON FERRARA'S '49 Ford on the cover (shown above at the Top Left of this page )was the Origin of my complete, total immersion into the Rod & Custom Culture !
+THAT OCTOBER, 1953, ISSUE of HONK ! with DON FERRARA'S '49 Ford on the cover (shown above at the Top Left of this page )was the Origin of my complete, total immersion into the Rod & Custom Culture !
 As Darryl Starbird, Spence Murray, Gene Winfield, Jerry Weesner, John D'Agostino, Steve Stanford, M.K.
-John, and many others can attest to, I STILL carry that issue with me in my briefcase wherever I go.
-It's like a tailisman of sorts and a link to my past.
+John, Mark Moriarity, and many others can attest to, I STILL carry that issue with me in my briefcase wherever I go.
+It's like a talisman of sorts and a link to my past.

 Can you imagine the "rush" that gave me !
 I cannot fully express the fantastic feelings that went through me when Henry gave me that information.
 After all of those years - 54 up to that point - I could, at last, get in contact with the one individual that not only had changed my life so many years ago, but who had unknowingly guided me into a whole new part of my Broadcasting career...which has now manifested itself here with The Hall Of Fame Legends Series.
 And with it, being able to bring the voices of these Legends of the Rod & Custom Industry, through this WebSite, to fellow Rodders, fans, and enthusiasts all over the World.